rust-lang/rust/doc/tutorial-tasks.md

 ~~~

 ## Futures
-With `std::future`, rust has a mechanism for requesting a computation and getting the result
+With `extra::future`, rust has a mechanism for requesting a computation and getting the result
 later.

 The basic example below illustrates this.